d-carranza/dapponics-mixer/README.md

 -I improved the components spliting them in different files, exporting and importing them in different components / main App.

 **Notes 11.0**
-Save changes button successfully fetches the json version of the state to the backend, an now I can start managing the data from the frontend's input in the backend.
+Save changes button successfully fetches the json version of the state to the backend, and now I can start managing the data from the frontend's input in the backend.
-The idea is check if every value is corect and if all of them are then save them in the database for the given user.
-On the contraty if I find an error in any value, I should notify to the front that there is an error.
+The idea is replace the previous traits (if any) in the database with the new ones.

+**Notes 12.0**
+Save button now saves all the traits'values in the database except the supply.
+TODO: Prepopulate the state with the stored data from the data base.